-Today’s #FridaySALT post features artist and naturalist Laura Cunningham from October 02011.
-We share audio of a Seminar About Long-term Thinking from our archives each Friday.
+Author Dmitry Orlov spoke for Long Now in February 02009.
+We post audio of a Seminar About Long-term Thinking from our archives each Friday.

-From Stewart’s summary of this Seminar (in full here):
+From Stewart Brand’s summary of this Seminar (in full here):

 The Seminars About Long-term Thinking began in 02003 and are presented each month live in San Francisco (also available as a podcast).
 The series is curated and hosted by Long Now’s President Stewart Brand.

-Long Now members can watch the full video of this Seminar here—you must be logged in to the site.
+Everyone can watch full video of the last 12 Long Now Seminars on our website.
+Only Long Now members can see the full ten years of Seminars in HD.
 Membership levels start at $8/month and include lots of benefits.
 You can join Long Now here.